mok-see/mok-see.github.io/_posts/2019-12-20-Utilization.md

 ![Construction Labour Productivity](/assets/productivity.png)

-Financial returns for contractors are often relatively low—and volatile and as activity is uncertain the average machine owner have under 50% utilization of their machines.
+Financial returns for contractors are often relatively low—and volatile and as activity is uncertain.
+Machine owners typically invest in equipment to handle high activity, but as the average contractor have under 50% utilization of their machines it shows that the optimal investment level could be lower.

 ![Construction Market Utilization](/assets/machine-utilization.png)